ncsurobotics/SW8-Documentation/docs/electrical/embedded/styleguide.md

 1. Any time a specific number of bits needs to be used, one of the fixed-width integer types defined in ```stdint.h``` should be used, rather than one of the named types (short, long, long long).
 2. ```char``` types should be used **only** when related to strings; See rule 1 in this subsection.
+3. ```bool``` types should be used from the C standard library (```stdbool.h```), rather than defined using enums or preprocessor directives.
-3. Bit fields--such as those used for register mapping--should be defined only within unsigned integer types.
+4. Bit fields--such as those used for register mapping--should be defined only within unsigned integer types.
-4. Bitwise operations should only be done on unsigned integer types.
+5. Bitwise operations should only be done on unsigned integer types.
-5. Signed and unsigned integers should preferably never be mixed within operations
+6. Signed and unsigned integers should preferably never be mixed within operations
-6. Avoid floating point operations wherever possible.
+7. Avoid floating point operations wherever practical.
+   (*There is some discretion required here.
+If it makes sense to do floating point, as you have an FPU, or it would violate common mathematical assumptions to do otherwise, proceed accordingly.*)

-TODO: Add content pertaining to structs and unions?
+TODO: Add content pertaining to unions?
-TODO: Add content pertaining to bools?

 ### Procedure Rules